imhwli/mysqlnotes/README.md

 > SELECT * FROM <table_name>
-> Bad query because selecting everything from the table and increase disk I/O
+> This is an example of bad query because it selects everything from the table, which increase disk I/O
 > Best practices is to be explicit in the query.

 ##### FROM Clause